OPALS Generic Format

 If invalidValue is not given, 0 is used for numeric and character types, and an empty string for strings.

 <skip> allows for ignoring one or more (consecutive) columns when importing text files, while <skip> yields the specified number of bytes to be ignored when reading binary files.
-Like any OFD file, Generic Format Files must comply with the OFD Schema file.
+Like any OFD file, Generic Format Files must comply with the OFD XML Schema.

 As an example, consider the following simple text file: